hotrungnhan/vietnamese-non-tonemark/readme.md

 # Foobar

 A small module for converting vietnamese string to tonemarkless vietnamese.
-For searching purpose in mongodb ,you shold made a new property and save tonemarkless string in there.
+For searching purpose in mongodb ,you should made a new Fields and save tonemarkless string in there.

 ## Installation